The Journey to Realness: Transforming Pain into Beauty

 And this by Jim Forest, “If Dorothy Day is ever canonized, she will be the patron saint not only of homeless people and those who try to care for them but also of people who lose their temper.
 Dorothy Day was certainly not without her rough edges.https://www.catholiceducation.org/en/culture/catholic-contributions/dorothy-day-saint-and-troublemaker.html

-Jim Forest encapsulates her virtues that we can all aspire to: “She helped us understand a merciful life has many levels: There is hunger not only for food, but also for faith; not only for a place at the table, but also for a real welcome; not only for assistance, but also for listening; not only for kind words, but also for truthful words.”
+Jim Forest encapsulates Day’s virtues that we can all aspire to: “She helped us understand a merciful life has many levels: There is hunger not only for food, but also for faith; not only for a place at the table, but also for a real welcome; not only for assistance, but also for listening; not only for kind words, but also for truthful words.”

-I have no doubt God calls us all to serve “for such a time as this”, as my favorite heroine, Esther, says.
+I have no doubt God calls us all to servefor such a time as this”, as my favorite heroine, Esther, says.
 But, we can’t seem to buy into her words at the end of her proclamation, “…and if I die, I die.”
 Oops.

 Her words have always spoken so profoundly to me.
 Esther was incredibly brave.
-She was willing to die for love of her people, just like the apostles after Jesus and the Holy Spirit instilled a brave heart in them: a boldness that surprised everyone around them.
+She was willing to die for love of her people, just like the apostles after Jesus and the Holy Spirit instilled a brave heart in each of them: a boldness that surprised everyone around them.
 (Not bad for the kids who probably had their mothers check for monsters under the bed at night.)
-This was a boldness even they didn’t realize they had, when before, they ran and hid in fear!
+This was a boldness even they didn’t realize they had when before, they ran and hid in fear!
 Beloved misfits – every one of them!

 But, I ask you to keep in mind that none of them expected God to intervene to save them or change their situation.
-We see it in so much of scripture: Daniel being tossed in the lion’s den, Shadrach, Meshach, and Abednego in that whole blazing furnace incident (Daniel 3).
+We see it in so much of Scripture: Daniel being tossed in the lion’s den, Shadrach, Meshach, and Abednego in that whole blazing furnace incident (Daniel 3).
 (You can almost see them roasting marshmallows in there!
 Okay, maybe not).
 Anyway…

-Beyond that, we have to trust and cling to him even when he seems silent in our suffering.
+Beyond that, we have to trust and cling to Him even when He seems silent in our suffering.
 I know, that totally sucks and usually isn’t what we signed up for.
 Most of what happens in life, we will never understand this side of eternity.
 I have learned to be okay with that, and it has given me a great deal of peace along with a smidgeon of courage.
 Think mustard seed.

 It can sorta feel like God’s performing a root canal on your heart.
 It hurts – A LOT – at first.
 But it’s often necessary for our healing.
 (Just an aside, I always took the coward’s way and opted out of root canal!
 No thanks, Just pull it, and I’ll be on my way.
 I now realize that if I do that anymore, I will soon be eating baby food!
 Have you ever eaten baby food?
 Yeah – that’s my point.)